Custom Sub-agents

 tools | Comma-separated list of tools the sub-agent may call |

 model | Optional model override.
-Omit to inherit the session model (recommended since 0.5.0-beta.5, so Cursor users and similar are not billed on a forced Opus default) |
+Omit to inherit the session model; this is the current recommendation so Cursor users and similar are not billed on a forced Opus default |

 The file extension, frontmatter shape, and tool-declaration syntax differ per platform: